The Editor Suggests :

 droppedImage.pict

-haywariky aklly: (n) a very sacred form of haywarkuy.
+haywariky aklly: (n) A very sacred form of haywarkuy.
 WCH

 hayway: (v) To give, to offer.
-TLD
+TLD (n) A sacrifice.
+RS

-hechicería (Span): (n) Sorcery.
-CSE
+hechicería (Span): (n)

 hechicería marupa (Span): (n) Marupa sorcery; the manipulation of certain animals -- insects, snakes, scorpions, bats, rays, toads, etc. -- which the sorcerer keeps in his mariri and which he uses to do harm.
 The victim might feel an urge to go to a certain place where she will meet the marupa , which will attack her.
 AYV

 hechicero (Span): (n) A sorcerer.
-CSE
+CEES

 hihuatha (AYM): (v) To die.
 ASD